John Bellers: About the Improvement of Physick

 In About the Improvement of Physick, published in 1714, Bellers advocated a national system of hospitals, which were to treat the poor and act as training schools for new doctors.
 Eduard Bernstein saw in this essay an anticipation of a national health service.

+Legacy and Influence

+Bellers' proposals for integrating work, living and education became core to Quaker social reform.
+Historians of the Garden City Movement see the College of Industry as an early starter to the model villages of the 19th and 20th century like Cadbury's Bournville and Rowntrees's New Earswick.
+These changed the self contained communal model to suburban garden villages, while sharing Bellers' principle that environmental and housing reform were needed to alleviate structural poverty.